 2. Map Your Buyer’s Journey:

 - Awareness is the stage where a buyer is not aware of your product or service.
-Here you offer him solutions to his problems and help him identify you as an authority that solves them.
+Here you offer him solutions to their problems and help him identify you as an authority that solves them.

 - Consideration is the stage where the buyer is aware of your offering and is researching for alternatives and competitors.
 Here you need to come out as an authority and give him actionable insights to come out as a helpful guide.